YSPH students tour New Haven’s public health pillars

 “Where better to start than in our new backyard of New Haven?” she said.
 “This tour was a great introduction to the different public health related opportunities that New Haven has to offer as well as providing a glimpse into future career paths.

-This Article was submitted by Denise L Meyer, on Wednesday, September 04, 2013.
+This article was submitted by Denise L Meyer on September 4, 2013.